Do Fats Increase Testosterone?

 Having fat in your body helps to regulate body temperature, keeping you warm in the colder months.
 Also, it’s required to absorb some essential vitamins which can only be taken into the body through fat.

-When it comes to building muscle however, it’s widely understood that we need healthy levels of hormones like testosterone.
 This hormone not only increases strength and muscle mass, but it also helps to regulate our libido and the production of sperm, increase bone mass, and helps to produce a healthy red blood cell count.

 When it comes to fat and its role with testosterone, it’s slightly contested as to its uses and benefits, so we wanted to discuss the opposing ideas with the relation between fat and testosterone, and hopefully bring you a bit of clarity on the matter.

 - The Role Of Testosterone In The Body

 - What Fats Do We Need?